Galaxy Themes Studio

 Only those who have been selected through an internal review are allowed to develop and register themes.

-You can attach a mock-up file containing a home screen, lock screen, and icon in a single PDF file.
+Submit a single PDF containing at least three (3) different theme concepts, with each concept including the six (6) required UI screens.
 You may also submit any portfolios and designs that you have previously made for mobile devices, such as skins, themes, illustrations, photos, and icons.
 [Reference template] If you add a cloud URL, such as Dropbox or Google Drive, we may be unable to review your portfolio.

 We review portfolios based on the following criteria: creativity, originality, and theme development ability.
 The result will be sent to the email address you used to submit your application.
 It may take up to a month for us to notify you of review results.